 - Rotate the rice ball – Press gently into a triangle rice ball shape while you rotate the rice ball so each corner gets a sharp 90-degree edge.

-- Keep your rice ball at room temperature – With salt and sour pickles, the rice balls kept at cooler room temperature are relatively safe to consume even after a few hours later.
+- Keep your rice ball at room temperature – With salt and sour pickles, the rice balls kept at cooler room temperature (61-68ºF, 16-20ºC) are safe to consume even after 6-8 hours later.
 Rice gets hard when kept in the refrigerator.
 If you really have to store in the refrigerator, wrap the rice balls with a thick towel to keep them cool, not too cold.

 How to Serve Plum Rice Ball